 - Or have your financial institution update your direct deposit information with the CRA.

-- Determine your first eligibility period using their when to apply tool.
+- Determine your first eligibility period using their when to apply tool (the tool is no longer available)

 How to apply: